BettercareHealth/bettercare/README.md

 	* Click 'Create Table'.
 (The default settings are usually fine.
 Play with them only if you need to.)
 	* Copy the Output and paste it into your markdown file.
 	* The Senseful tool starts some table borders with + where kramdown needs a |.
 Manually change the starting + in any row with a |.

+### Tips

+* You may get different results between a local Jekyll install and GitHub Pages, even if both are using kramdown.
+Always check (at least spot check) both places.
+* When nesting blockquotes in lists: use a tab between the list marker and the start of the list text, and the same tab at the start of the blockquote line.
+That is, the indentation (the tab) must be exactly the same for the blockquote to nest correctly in the list.
+(My local Jekyll correctly parses nested lists even if I use a space after the list marker and a tab before the blockquote >.
+But GitHub Pages is much stricter and requires exactly the same indentation.)
+E.g. see Newborn Care 12-5.